Dr. Guangqing Chi, Principal Investigator

 Dr. Derrick Ho, Research Fellow

-Dr. Derrick Ho (Hung Chak Ho) is a Research Fellow at the Department of Land Surveying and Geo-informatics, Hong Kong Polytechnic University.
-Derrick was trained as an environmental geoscientist during his undergraduate and master studies, while he has turned to be an multidisciplinary researcher with major focuses on spatial demography, environmental epidemiology, and urban sustainability from his PhD program.Starting from his undergraduate experiences, Derrick has extensively worked on research projects related to Big Data analytics and spatial modelling for disaster risk management; and regional studies to analyze human-environmental interaction, particularly in environmental health impacts and population stress.
+Dr. Derrick Ho (Hung Chak Ho) is a Research Assistant Professor in the Department of Urban Planning and Design at the University of Hong Kong.
+Derrick was trained as an environmental geoscientist during his undergraduate and master studies, while he has turned to be an multidisciplinary researcher with major focuses on spatial demography, environmental epidemiology, and urban sustainability from his PhD program.Starting from his undergraduate experiences, Derrick has extensively worked on research projects related to Big Data analytics and spatial modelling for community planning and disaster risk management; and regional studies to analyze human-environmental interaction, particularly in environmental health impacts and population stress.
 Derrick also gets an interest to integrate the research outputs to policy implications and knowledge transfer.
 This includes a co-development of government-based Heat Exposure Integrated Deprivation Index (HEIDI) with the British Columbia Centre for Disease Control, Canada, for disaster risk reduction of extreme hot weather events.
 Further information about Dr. Ho's research can be found at http://www.landdevelopability.org/ho

 James Beaudoin, Research Fellow